leonardlewis/deadsimple/README.md

-# deadsimple
+# Dead Simple
-Deadsimple is a web app that lets users plan workouts and log their completion using SMS messages.
+Dead Simple is a web app that lets users plan workouts and log their completion using SMS messages.
+This is the first thing I ever made 😬 😄.